lorensen/VTKExamples/src/Cxx.md

 [BozoShader](/Cxx/Shaders/BozoShader) | vtkOpenGLPolyDataMapper::AddShaderReplacement | Modify the shader to load and use noise functions for color selection.
 [ColorByNormal](/Cxx/Shaders/ColorByNormal) | vtkOpenGLPolyDataMapper vtkTriangleMeshPointNormals | Modify the shader to color based on model normal.
 [CubeMap](/Cxx/Shaders/CubeMap) | vtkShaderProgram vtkOpenGLPolyDataMapper | Modify the Vertex and Frament shaders to apply a 6-sided cube map.
+[Marble](/Cxx/Shaders/MarbleShader) | vtkOpenGLPolyDataMapper::AddShaderReplacement | Modify the shader to load and use noise functions for color selection.
 [SphereMap](/Cxx/Shaders/SphereMap) | vtkShaderProgram vtkOpenGLPolyDataMapper | Modify the Vertex and Frament shaders to apply a spherical map.

 ## Texture Mapping